Legaeldan/siobhan-mcgowan-photography/README.md

     - a **TOP** button to send the user back to the top of the page without scrolling.

+- Loading spinner is displayed on all pages on the main container of the page.
+This is displayed on every page regardless of loads times, and has a delay to give animations time to begin.
+This is especially noticeable on the portfolio page.

 ### Home Page

 <div align="center">
     <img src="https://siobhan-mcgowan-photography.s3.eu-west-1.amazonaws.com/static/img/multi-platform-mockup.png" href="http://siobhan-mcgown-photography.herokuapp.com/" target="_blank" rel="noopener" alt="Image of how home page looks on all screen sizes"/>
 </div>

+- A heading banner is display with the option to change from the admin menu.
+The admin can set a boolean value of true to display an image as the banner.
+If there are multiple banners selected, the latest one will be displayed.

+- A small portoflio to be display in the form of featured photographs.
+These can be set in the admin panel under the Featured boolean value.
+    - The featured portfolio includes a slide up animation on page load.

+- A list of reviews from clients, which can be input in the admin panel.
+These can also be toggled on and off with a Featured boolean value.

+- A simple contact us button to route the user to the contact page.

 ### Portfolio Page